 What are the training commitments?

 Careers leaders must be able to commit to the programme requirements:

 - Attending face-to-face training (one day per half-term), or sending a replacement if this is not possible

 - Completing online learning (approximately 3 hours in advance of face-to-face meetings, with additional post-work)

-- Meeting once per term with your regional Teach First careers expert
+- Meeting once per term with your regional Teach First expert trainer

 - Producing a whole school careers strategy by the end of the programme